Our commitment to young people

-COVID-19 has had and will continue to have a devastating impact on young people's employment.
+Over the next five years, COVID-19 will continue to impact young people's employment.

 "youth unemployment rose to 13.8% in April, or double the headline unemployment rate.
 With more than 20% of Australians aged 15-24 also unemployed, more than one third of younger Australians are without paid work or working fewer hours that they would like."

 This position for young people worsened by 18 June.
 The Treasurer stated, "Youth employment fell by 103,000 [jobs] making up 45% of jobs lost in May.
 Youth unemployment is now at 16.1%.